Today let us look at the different kinds of foundations that are available on the market.

 Unlike cream foundations, cream-to-powder foundations actually dry to a powdery finish.
 In other words, they tend to create a matte look.
 Cream-to-powder foundations are good for people with combination skin.

 These are similar to cream foundations but provide an even heavier coverage.
 One thing I like about stick foundations is their practicability.
 Stick foundations are great for traveling and they can double as concealers as well.
 The downside is that most of them tend to contain oil and can clog your pores more easily.
 If you have acne-prone skin, I suggest you to steer clear of them.

 These usually come in compacts and are great for creating the matte look or for touch-ups.
 They can even be used dry or wet for more coverage (depending on the product) and work best on oily skin.
 Like stick foundations, powder foundations are very convenient and easy to use.
 If you have dry skin, try to limit the use of a powder foundation to touch-ups only.
 Putting powder on your dry skin would only accentuate wrinkles and flakes.

-These are basically moisturizers with just a slight tint of color to even out your skin.
+These are not really foundations per se, more like moisturizers with just a slight tint of color to even out your skin.
 They provide the sheerest coverage out of all foundations and are great for those who are blessed with flawless skin or want light coverage.